May Sybil Leslie: Biography

 Leslie was born to Frederick Leslie, a coal miner and bookseller, and Elizabeth Dickinson.
-She was educated in Leeds, graduating from a high school in 1905.
-She received her BSc in chemistry with first-class honors from the University of Leeds in 1908.The following year, she was awarded an M.Sc. for research with H.M.Dawson on the kinetics of the iodination of acetone.
-In that same she worked as a research assistant to Marie Curie in Paris (1909–1911) and wrote several articles in French on extraction of new elements from thorium and their properties.
-Upon recommendation from Curie, she then moved to Manchester to work on the properties of thorium and actinium with Ernest Rutherford at the Physical Laboratory of the Victoria University, Manchester.
+She was educated in Woodlesford and Leeds, graduating from a high school in 1905.
+She received her BSc in chemistry with first-class honors from the University of Leeds in 1908.
+The following year, she was awarded an M.Sc. for research with H.M.Dawson on the kinetics of the iodination of acetone.
+This research was then published in 1909 in the Transactions of the Chemistry Society.
+In that same year, she worked as a research assistant to Marie Curie in Paris at the Curie Institute (1909–1911) and wrote several articles in French on extraction of new elements from thorium and their properties.
+She had many contributions on the "emanation of radioactive thorium", and her minute measurement practices allowed her to provide robust data on the half-life, atomic weight and activity of the products of the disintegration series of thorium ("the thorium series") and actinium ("the actinium series").
+These contributions were the latest in the developing field of radioactivity.
+Upon recommendation from Curie, she then moved to Manchester to work on the properties of thorium and actinium which "showed that products from different decay series were probably radon" with Ernest Rutherford at the Physical Laboratory of the Victoria University, Manchester.
 (1911–1912).
 After leaving Manchester she worked as a high school teacher in West Hartlepool (1912–1913) and as an assistant lecturer and demonstrator in chemistry at the University College in Bangor, Wales (1914–1915).